The Engineering Career Ceiling: Why Most Engineers Peak at 35 and What To Do About It

 Evidence: Glassdoor India Salaries, LinkedIn Jobs (India)

-Claim: Salary and growth ranges vary by company type, leverage, and cycle timing.
+Claim: Engineering salary ranges in India vary materially by company type, negotiation leverage, and market cycle timing.

 Evidence: AmbitionBox Salary Insights, Glassdoor India Salaries, LinkedIn Jobs (India), Naukri Jobs (India)